Anna Cabot Quincy Waterston

-Anna Cabot Quincy Waterston (née, Quincy; pen names, A. C. Q. W. and W. A. C. Q.; June 27, 1812 – October 14, 1899) was a 19th-century American writer of poems, novels, hymns, and a diary.
+Anna Cabot Quincy Waterston (née, Quincy; pen names, A. C. Q. W. and W. A. C. Q.; June 27, 1812 – October 14, 1899) was a 19th-century American writer from Massachusetts.
+The youngest daughter of Boston's mayor and Harvard University president Josiah Quincy III, she was a member of a prominent family with a wide circle of friends, and was intimately associated with many distinguished people of her era.
+Waterston published her works, including poems, novels, hymns, and articles in The Atlantic Monthly.
+Her diary was published posthumously.
+A sculptor created a carved marble bust of Waterston that is held by the Smithsonian American Art Museum.

 Early life and family

-Anna Cabot Lowell Quincy was born June 27, 1812 in Boston, Massachusetts.
+Anna Cabot Lowell Quincy was born June 27, 1812, in Boston, Massachusetts.
 She was the youngest daughter of Josiah Quincy III, who served as president of Harvard University, U.S. Representative, and Mayor of Boston.
 Her mother was Eliza Susan Morton Quincy.
 Anna's grandfather, Josiah Quincy II, had also served as mayor of Boston, as did her brother, Josiah.
 Her other siblings were: Eliza, Abigail, Maria, Margaret, and Edmund.

 On April 21, 1840, she married Rev. Robert C. Waterston (1812–93).
 After passing two years in Europe, and, just as they were all about to return home, their daughter, Helen Ruthven Waterston (1841 - July 25, 1858), died at Naples, Italy.

 Career

 Some of Waterston's verses were printed in 1863, in a small volume.
 She also published articles in The Atlantic Monthly.
 Her pen names included, "A. C. Q. W.", and "W. A. C. Q.".

-In 1870, after visiting Jeanne Carr, Waterston left Oakland, California for Yosemite.
+In 1870, after visiting Jeanne Carr, Waterston left Oakland, California, for Yosemite.
 Waterston was able to gather around her a wide circle of friends and acquaintances.
 She knew well and was intimately associated with many of the most distinguished people of the former generation.
 When her father entertained Lafayette, she was a school girl, but the occasions made such an impression upon her mind that she retained a vivid remembrance of it in later years.
 The cause of the blind was important to her ever since the establishment of the Perkins Institution and Massachusetts School for the Blind.